 Over the last few years, Nafplio has been very much “in vogue” as a destination for romantic weekend breaks – at least among Athenians.
-That said, whether you visit Nafplio with your beau, with your friends, or solo, you won’t be short of ways to pass your time.
+That said, whether you visit Nafplio with your partner, with friends, or solo, you won’t be short of ways to pass your time.

 Things to do in Nafplio, Greece